awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-sap-deploying.md

    + **Primary and secondary instance details**\.
 Enter details for both the primary and secondary instances\.
      + **SAP HANA host name**\.
 Enter the host name for the SAP HANA primary and secondary instances\.
      + **Server site name**\.
 Enter the primary and secondary site name for the SAP HANA system replication\.
    + **Overlay IP address**\.
 Enter the overlay IP address to assign to the active node\.
 The IP address should be outside of the VPC CIDR and must not be used by any other HA cluster\.
-It is configured to always point to the active HANA node\.
+It is configured to always point to the active SAP HANA node\.
    + **Pacemaker tag name**\.
 Enter the tag to assign to each EC2 instance\.
 This tag is used by the pacemaker component of SLES HAE and RHEL for SAP high availability solutions and must not be used by any other EC2 instance in your account\.
    + Under **Instance sizing**, choose whether to Use **AWS recommended resources** or **Choose your instance**\.
      + **Use AWS recommended resources**\.